Let me tell you a story of me and my stories, and how I came to write.

-The point is this: I am not a writer.
+The point is this: I do not feel like a writer.

 I wish I had a dollar for every author bio that includes a comment about “writing stories all my life” or “I can’t remember not writing.”
 Writers keep diaries and journals.
 They scribble novels in high school notebooks and poetry in the margins of their college texts.
 They pour out their ideas into the written form as a release, a catharsis driven by an inner need that is stronger than doubts, that overrides rejection, that makes opening a literary vein and bleeding out a story feel like a sensible thing to do.
 Writers write despite and because, and the creation of a story is its own reward.

 Creating stories is not a goal, for me.
-I’ve been doing that so long that it happens in a constant, private–personal–process.
+It’s a constant, private–personal–process.
 It’s like digestion: both internal and unstoppable.
-Writing, in contrast, is an exercise in constant public failure.
-Storytelling is the reason I write.
-I only subject myself to the pain because I’m hooked on the feedback loop that comes to life between creator and audience.
+Writing, in contrast, is an exercise in constant public failure & frustration.
+Storytelling is the only reason I put myself through it.

 So, in the end, I write by necessity and in a constant state of conflicted discomfort.
 Writing is an activity I endure to share story, because the magic is too addictive to give up.
 It’s a crude modern means to an ancient end, and in the end, it’s one that I’m stuck using to get my fix.